assasinamu/Password-Strength-Checker-/README.md

-# Password-Strength-Checker-
+# Password Strength Checker
-Developed a Python-based password strength checker using rule-based validation and pattern detection to identify weak passwords.
+A lightweight Python tool that checks password strength based on length, character diversity, common patterns, and dictionary-based weaknesses using SHA-256 hashing.